Nelson Velazquez Preview, Player Props: Royals vs. Mariners

 Nelson Velazquez At The Plate

-- Velazquez has two doubles, five home runs and three walks while batting .250.
+- Velazquez is batting .271 with two doubles, six home runs and three walks.

-- In eight of 14 games this year (57.1%), Velazquez has reached base via hit, and that includes multiple hits twice.
+- Velazquez has picked up a hit in 60.0% of his 15 games this season, with at least two hits in 20.0% of them.

-- He has hit a long ball in five games this year (35.7%), homering in 10.6% of his chances at the plate.
+- He has gone deep in 40.0% of his games this season, and 11.8% of his trips to the plate.

-- Velazquez has driven in a run in five games this year (35.7%), including two games with multiple runs batted in.
+- Velazquez has driven in a run in six games this year (40.0%), including two games with multiple runs batted in.

-- In eight of 14 games this year, he has scored, including multiple runs once.
+- He has scored at least one run nine times this year (60.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.